-Image to Text: How to Extract Text From An Image
+How to Extract Text From An Image?

 • Capture the text in a file directory (filename, file size, date modified, etc.)

-Extract text today!
+Extract text from images today!

 Download a free trial of Snagit to quickly and easily extract text from images.

-Download a free trial
+Download free trial

-How to use a screenshot to capture text on Windows or Mac
+Use a screenshot to capture text on Windows or Mac

 Step 1: Set up your capture settings